 Are you struggling to perfect your German grammar skills?
 When learning a new language, grammar is often the most difficult thing to master.
-Below, TakeLessons language teacher Tyler S. shares the five most common grammar mistakes to avoid…
+Below, TakeLessons language teacher Tyler S. shares the ten most common grammar mistakes to avoid…

 Grammatical mistakes are an inevitable part of the learning a new language.
 We often make grammatical mistakes in our own native languages, but a few hiccups should never discourage you from learning a new language.

 Some people might think that because German is a “hard” language, it must be difficult to make grammar mistakes in it.
 But nothing could be further from the truth!
 In fact, even Germans make grammar mistakes sometimes.

 So don’t feel bad if you occasionally mix up your accusative and dative cases – just take a look at this list of the 10 most common German grammar mistakes and see how you can avoid them.